andyzhou23/ece1724_rust_project/proposal.md

 - **Sign Up**:
   Create a user with username and password, server will make sure the username is unique.
 - **Sign In**:
   Input username and password to authenticate, if success, user will receive a token to authenticate the following actions.
-Client will automatically send heartbeat to server for online notice and retrive the messages during absence.
+Client will automatically send heartbeat messages to server for online notice and retrieve the messages during absence.
 - **Sign Out**:
   Inform server the client is down, stop sending and cache new messages
 ## Chat Group Management